lidofinance/docs/docs/contracts/self-owned-steth-burner.md

 ### Function: requestBurnMyStETH

 Transfers stETH tokens from the message sender and irreversibly locks these on the burner contract address.
 Internally converts tokens amount into underlying shares amount and marks the converted amount for non-cover-backed burning by increasing the internal `nonCoverSharesBurnRequested` counter.

 :::note
 Reverts if any of the following is true:
-* message sender is not `Voting`.
+* `msg.sender` is not equal to the set upon construction `voting` address;
-* no stETH provided (`_stETH2Burn == 0`).
+* no stETH provided (`_stETH2Burn == 0`);
 * no stETH transferred (allowance exceeded).
 :::